 The book really resonated with me because it confirmed and expounded on what I always believed were the core principles of marketing.
 Those principles ultimately consist of creating concepts to connect with consumers.
 And out of those principles, the one that the book focuses on the most is creation.

 But enough of me ranting about how much I love guerrilla marketing.
 Here’s five guerrilla marketing tactics that you can utilize to generate publicity for your startup—which will lead to the most sought after commodity that every marketer covets—brand awareness.

 Have you ever been on a job or college interview and the recruiter asked, “So, can you tell me something about yourself that makes you different?”
 Kind of a complex question, wouldn’t you agree?

 The reason recruiters ask that question is because they’re hoping that you’ll help them make the best decision on whether they should select you or not.
-And the way that you answer that question can determine whether they'll advance or eliminate your candidacy.
+And the way that you answer that question could determine whether they'll advance or eliminate your candidacy.

 Which means that it’s a pretty important question in the interview process that you’d probably want to nail whenever it’s asked.
-Well, same logic applies to brand's aiming to get publicity...there has to be something distinct about your brand that'll help publications choose to feature you or your brand.
+Well, that same logic applies to brands aiming to generate publicity—there has to be something distinct about your brand that'll help publications choose to feature you or your brand.

 I cannot emphasize enough how important it is for a brand to be different from its contemporaries when it comes to generating publicity, and here’s why.
-In order for your brand to be able to stand out, it has to be distinct from every other brand that’s out there in order to be newsworthy.
+In order for your brand to be able to stand out, it has to be distinct from every other brand that’s out there in order to be considered newsworthy.